UseDataKit/SDK/docs/Data-sources/10-create-a-data-source.md

 #### Filters

 If filters are applied, you can use the `Filters` object to filter your results.
-The `Filtes` object is an iterable class that returns `Filter` objects, which in turn can be turned into an array.
+The `Filters` object is an iterable class that returns `Filter` objects, which in turn can be turned into an array.
 Alternatively the `Filters` object can also be turned into a usable array.
 In both cases you call the `to_array` method on the object.